Understanding Product SKU: How to Introduce Your Products

 When you run out of stock, your customers might want to wait rather than buy from elsewhere.

-The benefits of using SKUs is that they are human-readable, and the relationships between products can be more easily discerned, such as different sizes of jeans.
+The benefits of using SKUs are that they are human-readable, and the relationships between products can be more easily discerned, such as different sizes of jeans.
 If your online store sells several products, merely looking at a list of barcodes is not very helpful for identifying what the product is, without a scanner or looking up the barcode in the database.